 not expressive enough; facial expressions are sluggish; amimicity.

-Accuracy, volume, mobility, switchability of movements are determined when performing the following articulation postures under the score of a speech therapist up to 10:
+The accuracy, volume, mobility, and switchability of movements are determined when performing the following articulatory poses, counted by the speech therapist up to 10:

-a) holding the lips in the “smile” position (as with the sound “and”);
+a) holding the lips in a “smile” position (as with the sound “i”);

-b) holding the lips in the “oval” position (as with the sound “o”); c) holding the lips in the "tube" position (as with the sound "y"); d) holding the tongue in the "scapula" position; e) holding the tongue in the “needle” position; f) holding the tongue in the “sail” position; g) switching of lip movements (“smile” - “tube”); h) touching the right and left corners of the mouth alternately with the tip of the tongue (“clock”); i) touching the tip of the tongue at the upper and lower teeth (“swing”); j) click your tongue ("horses").
+b) keeping the lips in the “oval” position (as with the sound “o”); c) holding the lips in the “tube” position (as with the sound “u”); d) holding the tongue in the “spatula” position; e) holding the tongue in the “needle” position; f) holding the tongue in the “sail” position; g) switching lip movements (“smile” - “tube”); h) touching the tip of the tongue alternately to the right and left corners of the mouth (“clock”); i) touching the tip of the tongue at the upper and lower teeth (“swing”); j) click your tongue (“horses”).

-On the Internet, there are various methods for examining motor skills, but here integrated approach I didn’t find it for this event, so I myself compiled a map of a comprehensive examination of children’s fine motor skills and now I’ll test it.
+There are various methods for examining motor skills on the Internet, but here’s integrated approach I still couldn’t find one for this event, so I myself compiled a card for a comprehensive examination of children’s fine motor skills and now I’ll try it out.

 Download: